fattmerchantorg/fattmerchant-android-sdk/cardpresent/README.md

 In order to take mobile reader payments, you will need the following:

-* **Ephemeral Omni API Key**: Using your Omni API key, you will need to create an ephemeral token.
-The cardpresent codebase does not store your token, so you'll need to pass one in every time you create the `Omni` object.
+* **Ephemeral Stax API Key**: Using your Stax API key, you will need to create an ephemeral token.
+The cardpresent codebase does not store your token, so you'll need to pass one in every time you create the `Stax` object.
 [Here](https://fattmerchant.docs.apiary.io/#reference/0/authentication-tokens/generate-an-ephemeral-token) is a helpful guide showing you how to create an ephemeral token
 * **App Name**: A name for your app!
 * **Mobile Reader**: A Fattmerchant-provided mobile reader